juju/docs/src/en/charms-storage.md

 The Ceph examples used here are based on the Ceph cluster described in the document [Installing Ceph][charms-storage-ceph].

+Using storage with Kubernetes is covered in [Persistent storage and Kubernetes][charms-storage-k8].

 ## Storage management commands